suncoast-devs/handbook/lessons/html-intro/reading/what-is-a-table.md

-import CodePen from '@handbook/CodePen' import AdvancedTopic from '@handbook/AdvancedTopic'
+---

-# What is a table
+title: What is a table
+---

+import CodePen from '@handbook/CodePen'
+import AdvancedTopic from '@handbook/AdvancedTopic'

 <AdvancedTopic message='Table structuring and styling is an advanced subject'>
 A table is a structured set of data made up of of rows and columns (tabular data).
 A table allows you to quickly and easily look up values that indicate some kind of connection between different types of data, for example a person and their age, or a day or the week, or the timetable for a local swimming pool.